ajam/tarbell-big-read-template/README.md

 # Big Read Builder

 ## Install & setup
+Warning: This install process looks intense, but you only have to do it once.
+After all this is installed, you can literally spin up a project in minutes.

 Tarbell requires the following:

-1. python

-2. pip

-3. virtualenv
+1. Python.
+To make sure you have this, open the Terminal/command line and type `which python`.
+If you don't have it (you probably do), [follow these download instructions](https://www.python.org/downloads/).

+2. pip.
+Pip comes packaged with Python 2.7.9 and 3.4, so you also probably have this.
+To check if this is installed, type `which pip`.
+Otherwise, [install here](https://pip.pypa.io/en/latest/installing/).

+3. [virtualenv](https://virtualenv.pypa.io/en/latest/).
+To check for this, type `which virtualenv`.

     1. Install virtualenv with `[sudo] pip install virtualenv`
     2. Run `which virtualenv`.
 On a Mac, it should read `/usr/local/bin/virtualenv`.

+4. [virtualenvwrapper](http://virtualenvwrapper.readthedocs.org/en/latest/install.html#basic-installation) (optional, but highly recommended)

-    3. Install virtualenvwrapper with `[sudo] pip install virtualenvwrapper`
+    1. Install virtualenvwrapper with `[sudo] pip install virtualenvwrapper` (Typing which
-    4. Copy the following into your shell file (e.g. `~/.bash_profile`): `export WORKON_HOME=$HOME/.virtualenvs; export PROJECT_HOME=$HOME/Devel; source /usr/local/bin/virtualenvwrapper.sh`
+    2. Copy the following into your shell file (e.g. `~/.bash_profile`): `export WORKON_HOME=$HOME/.virtualenvs; export PROJECT_HOME=$HOME/Devel; source /usr/local/bin/virtualenvwrapper.sh`
-    5. Close your shell and open it again.
+    3. Close your shell and open it again.
-    6. Make a new virtualenv by typing in `mkvirtualenv tarbell1.0.4` (you can replace `tarbell1.0.4` with anything you want to name your virtualenv).

-4. virtualenvwrapper (optional, but highly recommended)

 Once you've installed the above, install Tarbell!

-1. First, install [Tarbell](http://tarbell.io).
-Using a virtualenv is recommended.
+1. Make a new virtualenv by typing in `mkvirtualenv tarbell1.0.4` (You can replace `tarbell1.0.4` with anything you want to name your virtualenv).
+Tarbell1.0.4 is simply the newest version of Tarbell.
+2. Then, install [Tarbell](http://tarbell.io).
+Using a virtualenv is recommended because it helps you isolate different versions of Tarbell and it's dependencies.
+As new versions come out, you want to be able to separate the older from the new.

     1. Now install Tarbell into your virtualenv by running `pip install tarbell`
     2. Expand your terminal window so that it fills your screen (there's a bug that occurs if your text overflows over one line).
     3. Configure tarbell with `tarbell configure`.
 Follow the directions at [http://tarbell.readthedocs.org/en/1.0.4/install.html](http://tarbell.readthedocs.org/en/1.0.4/install.html)

-2. Install the blueprint: `tarbell install-blueprint https://github.com/ajam/tarbell-big-read-template.git` (**NOTE**: until the project is public, use: `tarbell install blueprint git@github.com:ajam/tarbell-big-read-template.git`)
+2. Install the blueprint: `tarbell install-blueprint https://github.com/ajam/tarbell-big-read-template.git` (**NOTE**: until the project is public, use: `tarbell install blueprint git@github.com:ajam/tarbell-big-read-template.git`).
+The blueprint is the actual HTML and CSS template.

 3. Run `tarbell newproject` and select the Big Read blueprint.

 ## Working with Tarbell

-After creating a new project using `tarbell newproject`, you can begin putting in content through your Spreadsheet.
+Create a new project using `tarbell newproject`.
+If you use Google Spreadsheets, this command will create a new spreadsheet and send you an invitation to edit.
+You can begin putting in content through your Spreadsheet.
 To preview the changes you make to your spreadsheet, run `tarbell serve` in the folder where you project lives and open your browser to `localhost:5000`.
-You should see a dummy page.
+Your project preview is there.
+Anytime you make a change to the spreadsheet, simply refresh your browswer window.

 (For more information, check out the main [Tarbell site](http://tarbell.io))